The Best Dog Breeds for Families: Find Your Next Family Dog

 1. Beagle

-Originally bred as hunting dogs, a beagle is right at home or in any outdoor setting.
+Originally bred as hunting dogs, a Beagle is right at home in almost any outdoor setting.

-If you have kids who love playing outside, hiking or going on outdoor runs, the beagle is the perfect, trusting companion because of their deep-seated love of nature.
+If you have kids who love playing outside, hiking, or going on outdoor runs, the Beagle can be a trusting companion because of their deep-seated love of nature.

-Smart, friendly, and happy, the Beagle is a short-haired breed who also tends gets to along with other pets.
-And, of course, you can always name them Snoopy!
+Smart, friendly, and happy, the Beagle is a short-haired breed that also tends to get along with other pets.
+And, of course, you can always name them Snoopy.

 Since they’re hounds, Beagles are known for being more vocal, with a loud bark and some howling.